Skip to main content

 About Anderton Boat Lift

-Anderton Boat Lift, Cheshire’s historic ‘Cathedral of the Canals’, needs urgent work to prevent it from falling into disrepair and facing possible closure.
+Anderton Boat Lift, one of the Seven Wonders of the Waterways, needs urgent work to prevent it from falling into disrepair and facing possible closure.

-In addition to the work required to preserve and protect the iconic structure, there is a plan to invest in the site to enhance the visitor experience and create an even better day out.
-We will celebrate Anderton through installing new indoor and outdoor event areas, adding more play areas and providing more space for education programmes and opportunities.
+In addition to the refurbishment work required to preserve and protect the iconic structure, Engineering The Future has plans to invest in the site itself - to enhance the visitor experience and create an even better day out.
+We will celebrate Anderton through installing new event spaces, adding more play areas and providing more opportunities for activities, skills and education programmes.

 Project timetable

-The first milestone was achieved in December 2022, when the Trust was awarded a £574,000 grant from The National Lottery Heritage Fund to support the development phase.
-Also, we are seeking further grant funding and support from local businesses and philanthropists, which will be vital in enabling us to deliver the project.
+The first milestone for Engineering The Future was reached in December 2022, when the Trust was awarded a £574,000 grant from National Lottery Heritage Fund to support this development phase.
+In addition to central Canal & River Trust support, we're seeking further grant funding from local businesses, philanthropists, trusts and foundations which will be vital in enabling us to deliver the project.

-Work is well underway to undertake detailed design of the Lift works and Visitor Centre improvements.
-We will be engaging a wide range of boating, tourism and other stakeholders to discuss and shape our plans.
-Once complete the application for Stage 2 funding to support project delivery will be submitted in the spring of 2025.
+Work is well underway with Lift engineering works and also in producing detailed designs for the Visitor Centre and grounds.
+During this process a wide range of boating, tourism and other stakeholders have been consulted to discuss and shape our plans.

-The lift and grounds will be open for the 2025 summer season, which will include celebrations around the 150th anniversary of Anderton Boat Lift in July.
-The closure period will be from autumn 2025 and is likely to be 12 – 18 months.
+The Lift and Visitor Centre will be open for the 2025 summer season, which will include celebrations around the 150th anniversary of Anderton Boat Lift in July.
+We will also be open for the 2026 boating season, and hope that a successful grant application will allow work on the Lift and Visitor Centre to start in early 2027.

 • Read the video transcript